dgaydukov/cert-aws/files/sa.md

 Api Gateway calls are supported by CloudFront, so your api is highly available.
 CORS (Cross-origin resource sharing) - request made to another domain/subdomain of the same domain/port/protocol.
 There are 2 types:
 * simple - you should add `Access-Control-Allow-Origin` header in response.
 Request simple if:
-    * it's GET/HEAD/POST, for POST it should include `Origin` header
+    * it's GET/HEAD/POST, for POST it should include `Origin` header in request
     * content type is `text/plain`/`multipart/form-data`/`application/x-www-form-urlencoded`
     * there is no custom headers
 * non-simple.
 CORS protocol require browser to send pre-flight OPTIONS request (it must have 3 headers: Origin/Access-Control-Request-Method/Access-Control-Request-Headers) for all non-simple cors requests.